Doing Our Part For Our Community And Our Planet

 Just a few examples include Whatcom Hospice Foundation, Habitat for Humanity, Skagit Land Trust, Brigid Collins, Whatcom Humane Society, Interfaith Coalition, Recreation Northwest, Max Higbee Center, Whatcom Center for Early Learning, Northwest Youth Services, Arthritis Foundation, Blue Skies for Children, NAMI, Sean Humphrey House, Whatcom Literacy Council, Back Country Horsemen, Animals as Natural Therapy and Lydia Place.

 We have contributed to the fight for racial and social justice in our community and beyond.
 One initiative was our first ever virtual race!
-Called One Mile for Justice, we are asked for donations to the Whatcom Community Foundation’s Equity Fund.
+Called One Mile for Justice, we asked for donations to the Whatcom Community Foundation’s Equity Fund.

 As part of our store’s charity promotion during our annual Customer Appreciation Days Sale, a portion of all proceeds go to four near and dear, local non-profits – Whatcom County Boys & Girls Club, Girls on the Run, Assistance League of Bellingham’s Operation School Bell which provides clothes and shoes for local children in need and Maple Alley Inn.
 In December 2019, we provided over 300 scarves and gloves to Opportunity Council’s Maple Alley Inn to help warm the homeless and needy.